 Groundwater flood events in Wales are rare.
-The geology (underlying rock type) and topography (steep sided valleys) mean that groundwater flooding is a very unlikely to occur.
+The geology (underlying rock type) and topography (steep sided valleys) mean that groundwater flooding is very unlikely to occur.
 Due to the history of mining in certain areas of Wales, flooding recorded as groundwater may actually be from disused mine workings.
-Whilst this is becoming more of a concern for some LLFAs it still remains a very low likelihood and very low frequency.
+Whilst this is becoming more of a concern for some LLFAs it still remains very low likelihood.